|We need you to play your part, protect Dudley borough and help us avoid a local lockdown.|

 - The right things- it is important that you don’t order differently, you do not need to add items to your prescription that you have not been taking regularly or recently.

 - The right place- it is important that people order in the right place, do not go to your GP practice.
-Place your order over the telephone or online.
+Place your order by email to email@example.com, online via patient access or by calling 01384 366166

 If everyone follows this simply advice it will ease the pressure on the pharmacy system and ensure that everyone can get the medicines they need, when they need it.

-You should order your prescription by phone or by the patient app.
+You should order your prescription by email (firstname.lastname@example.org), by the patient app or by phone.
 This will stop you coming into contact with other patients when you don’t need to.

 How to get a sick note